What Can You Do With A Kinesiology Degree?

 Can You Get An Online Kinesiology Degree?

-It is sporadic to find a fully online bachelors kinesiology program versus an offline or mixed degree.
+Online bachelors kinesiology programs are rare, usually they are traditional in person degrees or sometimes mixed.
 This is because the course requirements usually require hands-on experiences such as lab work, residencies, training and other forms of course work that will help get you ready for a career.
 If you are serious about this field, enrolling in a physical location is your best bet for success.
-But, there are still some programs such as that of California Baptist University that allow you to get an online bachelors degree in kinesiology.
+But, there are still some programs such as that of California Baptist University that may allow you to get work towardsa bachelors degree in kinesiology online.

 As far as a master’s degree is concerned, there are many online graduate programs available – such as the one at ATSU – or you can apply for courses that would get you a general certification in the sports, exercise, personal training, or kinesiology field (Certified Health Education Specialist).